cometbft/knowledge-base/protocols/abci/addressing-1174.md

 In principle, if an application's implementation of `PrepareProposal` and `ProcessProposal` is not able to fulfill coherence and determinism requirements, CometBFT cannot guarantee consensus _termination_ in all runs of the system.

-> ⚠️ Warning!!! ⚠️
+> ⚠️ Warning ⚠️

-> If they decide to follow this road, the application designers a priori must start considering both CometBFT and their application
-> as one monolithic block, in order to reason about termination.
+If application designers decide to follow this road, they must consider **both** CometBFT and their application as one monolithic block, in order to reason about termination.
-> We thus lose the modularity provided when fulfilling the ABCI 1.0 requirements.
+They thus lose the modularity provided when fulfilling the ABCI 1.0 requirements.
-> Remember that CometBFT's consensus algorithm (Tendermint) is a well-known algorithm that
-> has been studied, reviewed, formally analyzed, model-checked, etc.
+Remember that CometBFT's consensus algorithm (Tendermint) is a well-known algorithm that has been studied, reviewed, formally analyzed, model-checked, etc.
-> The combination of CometBFT and an arbitrary application as one single algorithm cannot
-> leverage that extensive body of research applied to the Tendermint algorithm.
+The combination of CometBFT and an arbitrary application as one single algorithm cannot leverage that extensive body of research applied to the Tendermint algorithm.
-> This situation is risky and undesirable.
+This situation is risky and undesirable.

 So, the questions that arise are the following.
 Can we come up with a set of weaker requirements that applications unable to fulfill the current ABCI 1.0 requirements can still fulfill?
-Can we maintain modularity with these new requirements?
+With this new set of requirements, can we still keep the reasoning on termination modular?
 Is this set of weaker requirements still strong enough to guarantee consensus _termination_?

 ## Solution Proposed

-### Modified consensus _validity_
+### Modified Consensus _validity_

-Function $valid(v, bc_{h-1})$, as explained above, exclusively depends on its inputs (a block, and the blockchain state at the previous height).
+Function $valid(v, s)$, as explained above, exclusively depends on its inputs (a block, and the blockchain state at the previous height: $s_{h-1}$).
 So it is always supposed to provide the same result when called at the same height for the same inputs, no matter at which process.
 This was the main reason for introducing the determinism requirements on `ProcessProposal` in the ABCI 1.0 specification.

-If we are to relax the determinism requirements on the application, we first need to modify function $valid()$ to be of the form $valid(v, bc_{h-1}, x_p)$, where $x_p$ is a variable local to process $p$.
+If we are to relax the determinism requirements on the application, we first need to modify function $valid(...)$ to be of the form $valid(v, s, x_p)$, where $x_p$ is local to process $p$.
 Parameter $x_p$, unknown to Comet, represents non-deterministic input used by the application.
-As $x_p$ may be different from $x_q$ for two processes $p$ and $q$, using
+As $x_p$ may be different from $x_q$ for two processes $p$ and $q$, allowing `ProcessProposal` to use $x_p$ may break Requirements 3 to 5.
-$valid(v, bc_{h-1}, x_p)$ to implement in `PrepareProposal`  and `ProcessProposal`
-may break Requirements 3 to 5.

 Consensus _validity_ property is then modified as follows:

-- _weak validity_: function $valid(v, bc_{h-1}, x_p)$ has returned _true_ at least once
+- _weak validity_: function $valid(v, s_{h-1}, x_p)$ has returned _true_ at least once
   by a correct process for the decided block $v$.

 ### Eventual Requirements